ryouchinsa/ryouchinsa.github.io/README.md

-# ryouchinsa.github.io
+# Rectlabel-support
 RectLabel is an offline image annotation tool for object detection and segmentation.

-# Rectlabel-support
-This is the support page for RectLabel. https://apps.apple.com/app/id1210181730
+This is the support page for macOS RectLabel apps. https://apps.apple.com/app/id1210181730

 Have questions?
 Send an email to support@rectlabel.com.